jqueuniet/netbox-go/apiv4_0/docs/TunnelGroup.md

 ### NewTunnelGroup

-`func NewTunnelGroup(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, tunnelCount int64, ) *TunnelGroup`
+`func NewTunnelGroup(id int32, url string, name string, slug string, lastUpdated NullableTime, tunnelCount int64, ) *TunnelGroup`

 NewTunnelGroup instantiates a new TunnelGroup object This constructor will assign default values to properties that have it defined,